SteveBarnett/Remixing/_thinking/shatterproof.md

 ## PART THREE Shatterproof Transformations and Tools

+### CHAPTER 9 Crafting Confidence

 - a fundamental level, confidence has two elements: a sense that we are doing well and a sense that we are getting better.
 - Because perfectionists tend to fuse their self-worth with their achievements, even small setbacks set off a spiral of self-doubt.
 - reflected best
-- (Conveniently for perfectionists, research shows that regular confidence crafting is a powerful strategy to distract us from dwelling on our deficiencies.)- What am I pretending not to know?
+- (Conveniently for perfectionists, research shows that regular confidence crafting is a powerful strategy to distract us from dwelling on our deficiencies.)
+- What am I pretending not to know?
-- Finding confidence when others challenge it ◦ Remember that we don’t need other people’s approval to craft confidence. ◦ Find new ways to add value that don’t depend on naysayers’ opinions.
+- Finding confidence when others challenge it
+    - Remember that we don’t need other people’s approval to craft confidence.
+    - Find new ways to add value that don’t depend on naysayers’ opinions.

 ### CHAPTER 10 Crafting Choice